AbePralle/SpineRuntimeBug/README.md

 # SpineRuntimeBug
 Simple demo to illustrate a Spine runtime bug.

 I'm getting a fairly consistent bug with a particular pair of animations from `Character.json` when queued in sequence: `attack_hook_throw` and `attack_hook_pull`.
-Everything is fine at first and then suddenly the vertex coordinates are wildly inaccurate.
-It looks like a missing initialization + garbage memory issue as the numbers are different every time.
+Everything is fine at first and then suddenly the vertex coordinates of a particular attachment are wildly inaccurate.
+It looks like a missing initialization + garbage memory issue as the coordinates are different every time once they become corrupted.
 There is about a 50% chance it will happen any given animation playthrough.

 # USAGE